Catholic Charities Miami-Dade and Broward County assistance programs.

 Outreach services and emergency assistance is provided by Catholic Charities to the less fortunate in Miami-Dade and Broward County.
-Most of the aid is focused on the elderly, immigrants, low income families with children, and others who are faced with a crisis.
+Most of the support as well as financial aid is focused on the elderly, immigrants, low income families with children, and others who are faced with a crisis.
 Whether you need food, meals, housing, legal aid, or other support, the Broward and Miami Florida Catholic Charities may be able to help.

 Food is provided by both congregate and home delivered meals.
 These Catholic Charity resources are a great way to help seniors.
 The programs promote independence, help them main good nutrition, and provide them with social opportunities.